Students smile with ice cream cones at the Dairy Bar

 Dairy Bar

-Cornell ice cream is served in 31 places around the Hill, including coffee shops and five all-you-can-eat dining halls.
+Cornell ice cream is served in 31 places around the Hill, including coffee shops and the 10 all-you-care-to-eat dining halls.

 According to Janette Robbins, who manages the dairy’s finances, almost 33,500 gallons were consumed on campus in 2023–24.